-- The Company's employees refrain from accepting gifts, assets or other benefits in all matters as well as having a duty to inform the third parties about the anti-corruption policy thoroughly - 2) In the event that it is necessary to accept gifts, assets or other benefits and cannot refuse, proceed as follows: - a) Notify the supervisor immediately. - b) The staff will prepare a gift slip, souvenir, and other benefits and send documents together with gifts, or souvenir to the department which is appointed by the Company as follows; - For the Factory at Omyai and Tuangtana Nakorn, it will be sent to the Human Resources Department. - For the Head Office at Suntower, it will be sent to Managing Director. - c) The responsible department takes photos of souvenirs, recording information, and attaches photos in the control registration of gifts or souvenirs to issue codes and attaches to the received items. - d) The responsible department specifies the code on the delivery note of gifts, or souvenirs and document storage and those received items at the designated place. - e) The responsible department delivers the control registration of gifts, or souvenirs to Managing Director for acknowledging.

-f) Managing Director considers the control registration of gifts, or souvenirs for appropriate use such as raffle gifts, or donations, etc.
+- The Company's employees refrain from accepting gifts, assets or other benefits in all matters as well as having a duty to inform the third parties about the anti-corruption policy thoroughly - In the event that it is necessary to accept gifts, assets or other benefits and cannot refuse, proceed as follows; - a) Notify the supervisor immediately. - b) The staff will prepare a gift slip, souvenir, and other benefits and send documents together with gifts, or souvenir to the department which is appointed by the Company as follows; - For the Factory at Omyai and Tuangtana, it will be sent to the Human Resources Department.
+For the Head Office at Suntowers, it will be sent to Managing Director. - c) The responsible department takes photos of souvenirs, recording information, and attaches photos in the control registration of gifts or souvenirs to issue codes and attaches to the received items. - d) The responsible department specifies the code on the delivery note of gifts, or souvenirs and document storage and those received items at the designated place and sent to Managing Director for acknowledgement. - e) Managing Director considers the control registration of gifts, or souvenirs for appropriate use such as raffle gifts, or donations, etc.